-- 6.51 Since the introduction of New Zealand's proportional representation electoral system, it has been the practice to hold a full appointment ceremony when a government is formed after an election, even when the composition of the government has not greatly changed.
-The ceremony formally marks the formation and commencement of the new administration and marks the end of the caretaker period. - 6.52 Section 6(2)(a) of the Constitution Act helps ensure a swift transition between administrations.
-It provides that any candidate at a general election can be appointed as a Minister, before being confirmed as elected, but must vacate that office if not confirmed as a member of Parliament within 40 days of being appointed to the Executive.
-Section 6(2)(a) does not apply to Parliamentary Under-Secretaries, who cannot be appointed until their election as members of Parliament has been confirmed. - 6.53 Further information on the appointment of Executive Councillors and Ministers is set out in paragraphs 1.26 1.28, and paragraphs 2.15 2.17.
+- 6.51 Since the introduction of New Zealand's proportional representation electoral system, it has been the practice for a full appointment ceremony to be held when a government is formed after an election, even when the composition of the government has not greatly changed.
+The ceremony formally marks the formation and commencement of the new administration and marks the end of the caretaker period. - 6.52 Section 6(2)(a) of the Constitution Act assists in a swift transition between administrations.
+It provides that any candidate at a general election can be appointed as a Minister, before being confirmed as elected, so long as that Minister is but must vacate that office if not confirmed as a member of Parliament within 40 days of being appointed to the Executive.
+Section 6(2)(a) does not apply to Parliamentary Under-Secretaries, who cannot be sworn inappointed until their election as members of Parliament has been confirmed. - Further information on the appointment of Executive Councillors and Ministers is set out in paragraphs 1.26 1.27, and paragraphs 2.15 2.17.